 Parliament ratifies EU constitution.

-2005 November - Angela Merkel of the CDU becomes chancellor in a "grand coalition" involving the CDU and SPD.
+2005 November - Christian Democrat leader Angela Merkel becomes chancellor in "grand coalition" with Social Democrats after inconclusive elections in September.

 2006 November - Unemployment falls below 4 million for the first time in four years.

 2008 October - Germany agrees a $68bn plan to save one of the country's largest banks, Hypo Real Estate, from collapse.

 Germany says it will make as much as 500bn euros available in loan guarantees and capital to bolster the European banking system.

 2008 November - Germany is declared to be officially in recession.